Mayank230604/Mayank230604/README.md

 ---
 ### 👨‍💻 About Me

-- 🎓 CS Undergrad passionate about **turning ideas into real-world applications**
+- 🎓 CS Graduate passionate about **turning ideas into real-world applications**
 - ⚡ Currently exploring **Web Dev, AI/ML, Open Source**
 - 🧠 Driven by curiosity and a love for solving **complex challenges**
 - 🌱 Committed to **lifelong learning** and upskilling